balena-io-modules/etcher-image-write/README.md

 - `error`: An error event.
 - `done`: An event emitted when the readable stream was written completely.

-This function is smart enough to auto read the length of the readable stream if it was created by [resin-request](https://github.com/resin-io/resin-request).

 If you're passing a readable stream from a custom location, you can configure the length by adding a `.length` number property to the stream.

-Lacking length information on the stream results on incomplete progress state information.

 **Kind**: static method of <code>[imageWrite](#module_imageWrite)</code>
 **Summary**: Write a readable stream to a device